 The graduate level courses offered by the Curriculum and Instruction Department prepare candidates to grow professionally as service-oriented educators.
-Choose one or both options: ESOL graduate licensure &/or graduate courses in education.
+Choose one or both options: an ESOL graduate certificate &/or graduate courses in education.

-The ESOL Graduate Licensure Program will prepare students for KSDE ESOL endorsement at the k-6, 6-12, or pk-12 levels.
-These 15 credit hours are geared toward educators wishing to work with culturally and linguistically diverse students, but will also enhance the teaching skills for those in the regular classroom.
+The ESOL Graduate Certificate prepare students for KSDE ESOL endorsement at the k-6, 6-12, or pk-12 levels.
+This 15 credit hour certificate is geared to educators wishing to work with culturally and linguistically diverse students, but will also enhance the teaching skills for those in the regular classroom.

-The ESOL licensure courses can be taken in conjunction with the core courses or, for those seeking licensure only, can be taken as a stand-alone program.
+The ESOL certificate courses can be taken in conjunction with the core courses or, for those seeking licensure only, can be taken as a stand-alone program.

 Although most candidates taking courses will be licensed teachers, the ESOL graduate certificate has open enrollment for anyone wishing to learn more about this field, such as those working with adult English language learners.